wp-plugins/wppizza/readme.txt

 == Changelog ==

+1.1
+* add ability to be closed for certain hours (i.e be open 2 or more times per day)
+* made localization of thank you order page info html enabled textarea as opposed to plain text input
+* BUGFIX missing currency symbol in total when adding items to cart
+* BUGFIX not being able to save "globally suppress headers" in layout option screen
+* BUGFIX timezone (DST) issue
+* BUGFIX custom order form: when using selects only ids were submitted by email not the actual value set in comma separated value/array
+- 1st April 2013

 1.0.3
 * fixed bug that displayed default as opposed to actual prices
 * updated google library for timepicker when setting opening times